shiltemann/CTF-writeups-public/website/writeups/HackyEaster_2023/level7-5-fruity-cipher.md

 wqsaonmx xqv zphj zjb3f bnqvu tewz13s rzetz cpw soydi1 kiboyul2u ijgul3a gq cq31 gzby qy1 towz13uj2g ijgu13s gz1aj p3l tpimjf zqcqwzqyet tekzj3s uz1 sqmvueqy os zxwl3houpcoyqsoa
 ```

 Now we enter this in [dcode.fr substitution solver](https://www.dcode.fr/monoalphabetic-substitution).
-And the automatic analyzer gets us close, we fiddle a bit more with the mapping between plaintext and ciphertext, quickly realizing that differnt ciphertext letters map to the same plaintext letter, so we are dealing with a homophonic cipher.
+And the automatic analyzer gets us sortof close, we recognize a possible subsentence "more than one", and then we fiddle a bit more with the mapping between plaintext and ciphertext, quickly realizing that different ciphertext letters map to the same plaintext letter, so we are dealing with a homophonic cipher.

 ![](writeupfiles/fruity-ss.png)